jiridudekusy/insomnia-plugin-oidc-plus4u/README.md

 # Limitations

 - if you specify access codes in configuration, your login information is part of insomnia configuration in **plain text** (so **never** share the workspace with this plugin to other people).
 It is recommended that you use this template tag only in environment variables and you clear the environment before sharing

+# Changelog

+## 0.6.1
+- use user identification plus oidcServer url as cache for token cache to support multiple oidc servers